Ogwenya/shop-yangu/README.md

 A modern admin dashboard for managing shops, products, and orders on the ShopYangu platform.
 Built with Next.js 14, this dashboard provides a comprehensive interface for store administrators to manage their e-commerce operations.

+You can view the live demo site at [https://shop-yangu-nine.vercel.app](https://shop-yangu-nine.vercel.app)

 ## Features

 -  **Shop Management**: Create, edit, and manage multiple shops